 Wayne Eric Chew, Beaver Clan, is the appointed Tuscarora Tribal Chairman and Chief Executive Officer of the Tuscarora Band of Six Nations Indians who is leading the Tuscarora Haudenosaunee Longhouse People in North Carolina with First Nations' citizens enrolled from Canada, New York, and North Carolina.

-Tuscarora, Skarù∙ręʔ (“People of the Shirt”), is a Iroquoian speaking First Nation in North America.
+Our Tuscarora, Skarù∙ręʔ Ancestors (“People of the Shirt”), are Iroquoian speaking First Nation in North America.
 In the 17th century, our Tuscarora ancestors were first encountered by European settlers, when the historic Tuscarora occupied what is now called the State of North Carolina.
 The Tuscarora was the largest of First Nation in North Carolina during the colonial time period with over 24 Tuscarora Villages and Towns in the traditional territories on the Cape Fear, Pamlico, Neuse, Roanoke, and Tar Rivers living in longhouses on the riversides in their own villages.

 After the Tuscarora War ended, in 1717 the early Tuscarora were granted a reservation in Bertie County, North Carolina.
 In 1722, our Tuscarora ancestors were officially adopted by the Oneida Nation in New York and joined the Iroquois Confederacy becoming the Six Nations, a democratic government that pre-dates the United States Constitution.
 Historically, many of our families lived in Canada and New York, while a population remained in North Carolina on Tuscarora lands.

 The historical Tuscarora occupied territories throughout the North Carolina, New York, and Canada.
 The villages were well fortified with wooden stake fences, just one of the many industrious undertakings.
 The Tuscarora ancestors relied heavily on agriculture for food, growing the Three Sisters: Corn, Beans, and Squash, which were known as Deohako,(pronounced: Jo- hay- ko) "the Life Supporters."
 In addition to raising crops, the early Tuscarora were also subsistence hunters and fishers.
+Our Tuscarora ancestors were also highly skilled at warfare and were considered fierce adversaries; however, our Tuscarora ancestors were also renowned for their sophisticated skills at diplomacy and oratory with their willingness to unite with the other original five nations to form the Iroquois Confederacy.

 We are a Tuscarora Band of Six Nations Indians who are the direct Treaty Title holders of Treaties for Tuscarora Indians of Six Nations identified as the Tuscarora Chief William 'Sacharissa' Chew, Chief William Anderson, Chief Cusick, Chief Patterson, Chief Garlow, Chief Williams, Chief Samuel Jacobs, Chief Mt.
 Pleasant, Chief John Smith, Chief Daniel Printup, Chief Isaac Miller, Chief Jefferson Chew, Chief Hibert Chew and other Skarù∙ręʔ Tuscarora Chiefs who served on the Council of Chiefs.